Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• Script files are in OpenOffice, Microsoft Word or RTF document formats
+• Manuscript files should be in OpenOffice, Microsoft Word, LaTex, or RTF document formats.

 Author Guidelines